 Vipassana is the most ancient meditation technique.
 It was taught by Buddha about 2500 years ago.
 It is a means to become aware of yourself, your life, and the essence of your existence.
 In this meditation, the mind is a tool to get closer to reality and the way things are.
 Vipassana will lead to liberation – a permanent phenomenon unlike the temporary tranquility that other kinds of meditation offer.

 Vipassana is deep and lasting.
 The ability to understand the life process without any filters is not as easy as it sounds.
 A series of mind exercises will help you become aware and attentive.
 Vipassana is a gradual process that ultimately makes you realize the real purpose of life.
-Read on to know how to get started with Vipassana.
+Read on to know how to do Vipassana meditation.

 All About Vipassana Meditation